 Every night of the festival, a new avatar (or cosmic form) of Durga is worshipped.
 Devotees fast during the day, offer different pujas, and read texts such as Durga Saptashati, Lalitashasranama, and others that praise the valor and describe the beauty of the Goddess.

 In the evening, devotees sing bhajans, perform puja, offer specially prepared naivedyams (or bhog or Navratri recipes), and then distribute naivedyam among other devotees and friends.

 Since I come from the Konkan coast, at all Devi temples, anna-dana (distribution of cooked food) is a common feature.
 Similar to puja celebrations in West Bengal, the clay idol of the Devi is worshipped mainly in the form of Sharada (Goddess of Knowledge).

-In Mangalore, at Kudroli Gokarnanathakshetra (temple) clay idols of all 10 forms of Devi, along with Sharada and Ganesha idols are worshipped for a period of 10 days, and on the 10th night these idols are taken on tableaux across the city with lot of pomp and celebration.
+In Mangalore, at Kudroli Gokarnanathakshetra (temple), clay idols of all 10 forms of Devi, along with Sharada and Ganesha idols, are worshipped for a period of 10 days, and on the 10th night, these idols are taken on tableaux across the city with lot of pomp and celebration.
 The tableaux procession lasts for around 12 hours and the idols return to the temple where one last puja is performed before being immersed in a large temple pond.

-I have put together a list of main Deities for each day, the main ingredient used in each day's bhog and its importance according to scriptures.
-Along with the list you can also find list of recipes from my blog that you may prepare during the festival.
+I have put together a list of the main Deities for each day, the main ingredient used in each day's bhog or Navratri recipes main ingredient and its importance according to the scriptures.
+Along with the list, you can also find a list of recipes from my blog that you may prepare during the festival.
 Hope you all have a great time this Navaratri with your family and friends!